 After the kids are fairly secure in their work, we play a fun elapsed time game.
 I love this game because it is so easily differentiated.
 There are four different game boards with different types of clocks.
 Two boards just have times written on them for the spaces (one with benchmark times, one with more difficult times), and two boards have clocks for spaces (one board has a clock with numbers, and one board has a clock without numbers).
 ALL of the kids use the same game cards, but their starting times are different.
 An example of a game card… “Jenny Beth wakes up at the time listed on the game board.
 She must be at basketball practice in 35 minutes.
 What time must she be there?”
 The kids love playing this game!
 (There is also a recording sheet included so that you can check their accuracy).

 Finally, I have my kids complete elapsed time task cards.
 A lot of these task cards are similar to the game cards so that they already have some familiarity with them.
 I often use their answers to the task cards as their assessment.

 I have a fun little word problem for the kids who finish early, or for kids who need a little extra push.
 I call it my dilemma, and the kids love it because they think they are really helping me solve a problem!

-I truly hope you can use some of this information (especially the t-chart and number lines) to help your kids with that tough concept of elapsed time!
-I know it’s corny, but it’s one of those concepts that just…takes time. 🙂
+I truly hope you can use some of these elapsed time strategies (especially the t-chart and number lines) to help your kids with that tough concept of elapsed time!
+I know it's corny, but it's one of those concepts that just…takes time. 🙂

 Have a wonderful week!